 For kids food, making your own is really a great way to reduce waste.
 There's a lot of packaging behind bought meals.
 You can get dry whole foods and liquids in bulk in most places around NZ now.
 Consider a subscription if there's one in your area.
 Have reusable drink bottles and good quality lunchboxes for your kids, it will be more exciting for them to eat their food too!

 We are all about refilling your shampoo/conditioner/body wash bottles - you can do this at your local Bin Inn, Goodfor and most local Organic Shops.
 Opting for bars is another option and works well for us.

 Have a totally waste-free Period with cups and reusable undies/pads is now super achievable, accessible and (in our eyes) a much nicer monthly experience!

 Try out a Cali Safety Razor for some low waste, low irritating shaves.
 DIY Deodorant or buy one that is packaged in a glass jar, like Little Mango, or a cardboard tube.
-Toothtablets and bamboo toothbrushes are are big yes.
+Toothtablets, bamboo toothbrushes and Stainless Tongue Cleaners are are big yes.
 We support low-tox alternatives with the fewest ingredients - more info check out the Low Waste Beauty Guide.